-Prerequisites: All required 100 and 200 level NURS and HHSC courses (or equivalent) in the NCBNP
+Prerequisites: All required 100 and 200 level NURS and HHSC courses (or equivalent) in the NCBNP Major Restriction: Restricted to students in the NCBNP

 NURS 304-3 Introduction to Nursing Knowledge This course provides an overview of the types of knowledge or theory in the profession, and how such knowledge is developed.
 It encourages a critical analysis of trends in knowledge development and highlights the crucial relationship of knowledge to practice.